Land Class Action Heads to Court of Appeal - 11 & 12 June 2025

 What does it cost?

-You will never be asked to pay any money up front or to pay for a share of any costs – it’s simply a deduction of up to 15% (including GST) from any amount you are entitled to receive once the class action is resolved.
-You do not pay any additional legal fees.
-This is less than many other class actions.
+You will never be asked to pay any money up front or pay for a share of any costs – it’s simply a deduction off any amount you are entitled to receive once the class action is resolved.

 Frequenty asked questions